 Outside, gorgeous formal garden areas wrap around the house, providing ever-changing year-round colour.
 A small path leads to a large area of open woodland with winding paths, a babbling stream from a large pond, and wildlife in abundance.
 It's a simply magical place.

-La'al Ratty passes by at the bottom of the garden and the station is only a short walk away, as is the nearest pub, The King George IV, which serves food as well as offering local real ales.
-Hollin How offers easy access to Wasdale and some of the highest and most popular of the Lakeland Fells, however Eskdale also offers a variety of lower level walks through the valleys and over the lower fells all through lovely scenery.
+The La'al Ratty miniature steam train passes by the bottom of the garden and the station is only a short walk away, as is the nearest pub, The King George IV, which serves food as well as offering local real ales.
+Hollin How offers easy access to Wasdale and some of the highest and most popular of the Lakeland fells.
+Eskdale also offers a variety of scenic lower-level walks through the valleys and over the low fells.
 The coastal town of Ravenglass and Muncaster Castle can be reached by rail or road.

 Much of the western Lake District is quiet and there is always something new to discover, or you could quite easily spend a week in the environs of Hollin How and revel in the tranquillity.